FranekDev/FranekDev/README.md

 # Hi there, I'm Franek 👋

-I'm a student from Poland and an enthusiast of full-stack development. 🚀 Currently, I'm honing my skills in software development and exploring new technologies and tools.
+I'm a student from Poland and an enthusiast of full-stack development. 🚀<br>
+I'm interested in technologies such as: Kotlin, Java, Spring, Docker

 ## 🌱 I’m currently learning